lesaff/serverpilot-letsencrypt/README.md

 - Run `sudo chmod +x /usr/local/bin/sple.sh`

 ## How to use
-- Run `sple.sh` anywhere from your console as a root
+- Run `sple.sh` anywhere from your console as root
 - Follow the on-screen instructions

 ## Notes